shervinw/OpenActive.Server.NET/README.md

 The helper methods within these are isolated from each other and provide a useful toolbox for any implementation.

-## Reference implementation
+## Examples

-This provides an example use of the library with a fully standards compliant implementation of the OpenActive Open Booking API.
+This provides an example use of the library with a fully standards compliant reference implementation of the OpenActive Open Booking API.

 ### BookingSystem.AspNetCore
 A reference implementation is provided `BookingSystem.AspNetCore` that is designed to have its code copied-and-pasted to provide a quick working starting point for any implementation.